rails/rails/guides/source/engines.md

 This line mounts the engine at the path `/blorgh`, which will make it accessible through the application only at that path.

-Also in the test directory is the `test/integration` directory, where integration tests for the engine should be placed.
-Other directories can be created in the `test` directory also.
+In the test directory there is the `test/integration` directory, where integration tests for the engine should be placed.
+Other directories can be created in the `test` directory as well.
 For example, you may wish to create a `test/models` directory for your models tests.

 Providing engine functionality
 ------------------------------